Pool of Siloam: Discovery in the 21st century

+The initial excavations surprised archaeologists by uncovering scant additional remains from the pool, but later investigations allowed for carbon dating the pool to roughly 800 BCE, at the time of King Jehoash of Judah.
+Those investigations indicated the pool may have been built to supply the city with water during times of climate change, and found that the pool was larger than expected at 19 m x 10 m x 11 m.
+In 2023, it was announced that the steps where Jesus healed a blind man were found, as well.

 Earlier excavations

 Archaeologists excavating the site around the Pool of Siloam in the 1880s have noted that there was a stairway of 34 rock-hewn steps to the west of the Pool of Siloam leading up from a court in front of the Pool of Siloam.
 The breadth of the steps varies from 27 ft at the top to 22 ft at the bottom.

-The remnants of an ancient wall dating back to the Bronze Age were unearthed near the older Pool of Siloam, known also as the "Lower Pool," and locally as Birket al-Ḥamrah, during the excavations conducted by F.J.
-Bliss and A.C.
-Dickie (1894–1897).
+The remnants of an ancient wall dating to the Bronze Age were unearthed near the older Pool of Siloam, known also as the "Lower Pool," and locally as Birket al-Ḥamrah, during the excavations conducted by F. J. Bliss and A. C. Dickie (1894–1897).
 At the "Lower Pool" of Siloam there was a weir (levee), used to raise the level of water upstream or to regulate its flow.
-C. Schick's research in connection with a partially rock-hewn aqueduct related to the water system of Siloam has led researchers to conclude that the Lower Pool, Birket al-Ḥamrah, received water directly from the "Fountain of the Virgin" (Gihon Spring) at some period and which Conrad places prior to the completion of the Siloam Tunnel.
+Conrad Schick's research in connection with a partially rock-hewn aqueduct related to the water system of Siloam has led researchers to conclude that the Lower Pool, Birket al-Ḥamrah, received water directly from the "Fountain of the Virgin" (Gihon Spring) at some period and which Schick places prior to the completion of the Siloam Tunnel.